-The following images indicate the location of the palmrest antenna module and provide a visual representation of the removal procedure.
+The following images indicate the location of the WLAN antenna module and provide a visual representation of the removal procedure.

 - 1. Remove the (M2x2) screw that secures the WLAN bracket to the system board. - 2.
-Disconnect and unroute the antenna cables connected to the WLAN module on the system board. - 3.
-Remove the two (M2x2.5) screws that secure the palmrest antenna module to the system. - 4.
-Lift the palmrest antenna module away from the system.
+Disconnect the WLAN antenna cables from the wireless module. - 3.
+Remove the WLAN antenna cables from the routing guides on the system board. - 4.
+Remove the two (M2x2.5) screws that secure the WLAN antenna module to the system. - 5.
+Lift the WLAN antenna module away from the system.

-Installing the palmrest antenna module
+Installing the WLAN antenna module